ShannonNell/Weather-Dashboard/README.md

 ## Description
 Using a weather API, retrieve weather data for cities that will run in users browser and feature dynamically updated HTML and CSS.
 LocalStorage used to store persistent data.

+User can search for various cities, and once submit, will display current: city name, date, temperature, humidity, wind speed, and UV Index.
+It will also display a 5-day forecast to know when the best day to go to the beach is coming.

 Done as a challenge for UoT's Coding Bootcamp.

 ## Talbe of Contents